Penumbra: Black Plague

 Developer: Frictional Games | Publisher: Frictional Games | Release Date: 2009 | Genre: Action / Adventure / Indie | Website: Official Website | Purchase: Steam

-Black Plague continues where the previous game left off and leaves behind the confines of the secret mining base for a nice cozy secret underground research facility.
-That is if you can look past the darkness, flickering lights, blood stains everywhere and monsters prowling in the shadows.
-Oh and the rather nasty infection that is causing poor Philip to see hallucinations and hear voices in his head.
+Black Plague continues where the previous game left off and leaves behind the confines of the secret mining base for a nice, cozy, secret underground research facility.
+That is if you can look past the darkness, flickering lights, blood stains everywhere, and monsters prowling in the shadows.
+Oh, and the rather nasty infection that is causing poor Philip to see hallucinations and hear voices in his head.

 The bulk of the game consists of creeping around the dark environments and solving puzzles to progress.
-Most of the puzzles are physics based such as getting around or over obstacles by making use of the environment.
+Most of the puzzles are physics-based, such as getting around or over obstacles by making use of the environment.
 Puzzles are realistic and logical for the most part, although there are a few “dream” sequences where things become a bit more obtuse.
 Scattered throughout the facility are files that chronicle the events that took place and the mishaps that befell the staff.
-You are also spurred on by a survivor that claims to be able to help you with your “condition.”
+You are also spurred on by a survivor who claims to be able to help you with your “condition.”

 *Review originally published 2008.